Doris Keane

 Doris Keane (December 12, 1881 – November 25, 1945) was an American actress, primarily in live theatre.
+She played the lead role in Edwaed Sheldon's "Romance" for more than five years, in both the United States, London and Europe, and also in film.

 Early life and family

 Keane was born in Michigan to Joseph Keane and Florence Winter.
 She was educated privately in Chicago, New York, Paris, and Rome and at the American Academy of Dramatic Arts.

 Career

 Her first professional role was in Whitewashing Julia in 1903.
 This was a small role, but she went on to play leading roles in The Happy Marriage in 1909 and The Lights o' London in 1911.

 In 1913, she played Margherita Cavallini in Edward Sheldon's Romance.
 Her leading man in this long-running play was William Courtenay, who played the part of a priest.
-Sheldon originally had offered the male lead to his friend John Barrymore, but Barrymore turned it down, preferring to still do comedies.
-Sheldon reportedly fell in love with her and yearned for her all his life.
-She played this part in the United States and Europe for the next five years and returned in revivals regularly during the 1920s.
+Sheldon originally had offered the male lead to his friend John Barrymore, but Barrymore turned it down, preferring to continue to perform comedies.
+Sheldon reportedly fell in love with Keane and yearned for her all his life.

+She played the part of Cavallini in the United States and Europe, particularly with long runs in London, for the next five years.
+She returned to it in revivals that were produced regularly during the 1920s.

-In 1918 at the Lyric Theatre, London she was the star of Roxana, a comedy by Avery Hopwood.
-She played the role of Roxana Clayton opposite Basil Sydney.
+In 1918 at the Lyric Theatre, London, Keane was the star of Roxana, a comedy by Avery Hopwood.
+She played the role of Roxana Clayton opposite a younger English actor, Basil Sydney.